Extension Senior Wildlife Outreach Specialist

-- Help staff the “Wildlife on the Farm” exhibit for the annual Farm Technology Days and answer questions regarding wildlife identification, management, and control.
+- Staff the “Wildlife on the Farm” exhibit for the annual Wisconsin Farm Technology Days and answer questions regarding wildlife identification, management, and control.

 Youth educational programs with an emphasis on wildlife ecology and management.

-- Grandparents University – an award-winning, two-day workshop for children (ages 7-14) and their grandparents to come together and learn from each other in a dynamic atmosphere on the UW campus.
-GPU is a program of the Wisconsin Alumni Foundation and UW Extension.
-“Dean” of the Wildlife Ecology major.
+- Grandparents University – an award-winning, two-day program for children (ages 7-14) and their grandparents to come together and learn from each other in a dynamic atmosphere on the UW campus.
+GPU is a program of the Wisconsin Alumni Association.
+Serve as “Dean” for the Wildlife Ecology major.

 - Other programs provided upon request for various groups (e.g. 4-H clubs, Boy and Girl Scouts, elementary schools).

-- Fur School for “U” – a 3-day furbearer education program for wildlife ecology students.
+- Furbearer Ecology and Management - a 1 credit furbearer education program for wildlife ecology students.
 Participants learn about furbearer management, trapping regulations and ethics, basic trapping techniques, proper pelt preparation, and marketing through presentations and hands-on experience.
-Coordinate student sign-up and help with instruction.
+Instructor.

-- Wildlife Ecology Summer Field Practicum – a 2-week, hands-on experience for undergraduate students held at Kemp Natural Resources Station in Woodruff, WI.
+- FWE 424: Wildlife Ecology Summer Field Practicum (2 credits) - a 2-week, hands-on experience for undergraduate students held at Kemp Natural Resources Station in Woodruff, WI.
 Students live, work, and study in northern Wisconsin and gain valuable experience collecting data, learning new research techniques, and studying northern forest ecology.
-Assist with organizing and serve as one of four group leaders.
+Coordinator, instructor, and group leader.

 Provide technical assistance over the phone, via e-mail, or through presentations for individuals and groups (e.g. Master Gardeners) on topics of nuisance wildlife and wildlife damage management.